Tour Duration: 8-Day, 7-Night

 - Travel time mentioned in the itinerary is our best judgement.
 It could be delayed or earlier depending on traffic and road conditions.

 - Itinerary of Sundarbans Tour is just a general outline, and not fixed.
-It could be changed depending on the season, moon phase, tide, day light hours, and fog.
+It could be changed depending on the season, moon phase, tide, daylight hours, and fog.
 But we’ll try to include all the activities mentioned in the itinerary as much as possible.

 - The boat for Sundarbans is a very basic boat without air-conditioning, electricity, and running hot water (we will supply them on bucket).
-It has accommodation facilities for 08 people in max, and one western style toilet.
-But we have a larger boat too to arrange tour for bigger groups.
+It has accommodation facilities for 08 people in max and one western style toilet.
+But we have a larger boat too to arrange a tour for bigger groups.

-- You’ll get mobile phone signal of GrameenPhone on the first half of day-04.
+- You’ll get mobile phone signal of GrameenPhone on the first half of day-4.
 In Kotka, a new mobile phone tower of Teletalk opened recently, so you’ll get full network coverage of only Teletalk in Kotka with 2G internet facilities which is very slow.
 No other SIM card will work inside other parts of the forest.

 - If you do not want to walk, you can remain on the boat which will be still enjoyable, as it will go from Kochikhali to Kotka through small canals, which will be a ride of about 03 hours.